 \textbf{Baselines.} We compare HIB to the following baselines. (\romannumeral 1) \textbf{Teacher} policy is learned by oracle states with privileged knowledge. (\romannumeral 2) \textbf{Student} policy follows RMA \cite{rma} that mimics the teacher policy through supervised learning, with the same architecture as the history encoder in HIB.
-We remark that student needs a two-stage training process to obtain the policy. (\romannumeral 3) \textbf{Dropper} is implemented according to \citet{Suphx}, which gradually drops the privileged information and finally converts to a normal agent that only takes local states as input. (\romannumeral 4) \textbf{DR} agent utilizes domain randomization for generalization and is directly trained with standard RL algorithms with local states as input.
+We remark that student needs a two-stage training process to obtain the policy. (\romannumeral 4) \textbf{DreamWaQ} follows the implementation in \citet{nahrendra2023dreamwaq}, conditioning the critic on privileged information and utilizing history trajectories to learn a latent variable $z$ for action. (\romannumeral 4) \textbf{Dropper} is implemented according to \citet{Suphx}, which gradually drops the privileged information and finally converts to a normal agent that only takes local states as input. (\romannumeral 5) \textbf{DR} agent utilizes domain randomization for generalization and is directly trained with standard RL algorithms with local states as input.